pbmanis/cnmodel/INSTALL.md

 1. For more detailed information on setup in a Windows environment for (*Python 2.7 only), see the file Windows_setup.md.
 Thanks to Laurel Carney for prompting the generation of this set of instructions, and for identifying issues on Windows.
 A similar setup should work for Python 3.6+.
 Note that the Windows batch file now provided *should* complete the installation.

-2. Manually compile the mex files for the Zilany et al model.
+2. If you will use the MATLAB code for the auditory nerve model, manually compile the mex files for the Zilany et al model.
 In Matlab, go to the an_model/models folder, and use mexANmodel.m to compile the files.
 Then, add the an_model/model folder to the Matlab path, so that it can find the files when needed.

 3. Under Windows, it may be best to use the standard Windows command terminal rather than the "bash" terminal provided by NEURON, at least to run the Python scripts.